 Has this problem been solved?
 Is it possible to provide more detailed information?

 Not sure if the problem is solved or not.
 The author of the topic has not yet updated his status.
 If you have any queries related to this topic, you may post them here or you may create a new topic.

-Nodemcu can heat up a lot of u plug in a servo or something that requires at least 5V to power up.
+Nodemcu can heat a lot if u plug in a servo or something that requires at least 5V to power up.
 But nodemcu take and provides only 3.3V. so naturally u r forcing nodemcu to deliver more power than its capacity which will heat it up.